 \subsection{Limitations}

+While the proposed framework allows for an \emph{objective} comparison between constitutive models, the objectivity should be interpreted within the scope of the problem---i.e. within the scope of the experimental data used and the models considered in the study---and from a Bayesian perspective.
+This means that the results are only valid for the data used and subject to the prior probabilities used.
+Having more experimental data (e.g., shear deformations have been shown to be important for constitutive modeling \cite{doi:10.1177/1081286507084411}) would make the results more reliable.
+Similarly, microstructural information on the tissues, if available, could be used to either fix or more tightly constrain the fiber dispersion parameters (such as $\kappa$) in the models.

+The list of models considered is also limited by practical limitations.
+While, ideally, one would include include all the models available in the literature, this process is practically infeasible.
+Therefore, only the most widely used constitutive models for soft tissues were used in this study.
+However, there could be other models in the literature that might be more suitable, such as those with nonlinear contributions from the isotropic matrix \cite{10.1115/1.4037916}, those with $I_2$ and $I_5$ invariants \cite{ANSSARIBENAM2021103486, destrade2013least, MURPHY201390}, those with logarithmic functions in the strain energy density \cite{horgan2003description, doi:10.1177/108128028477}, or meso-scale or multi-scale models.
+Thus, the framework only compares chosen models, and any model not included in this framework cannot be excluded or disregarded.

-The proposed framework allows for an \emph{objective} comparison between constitutive models, and it naturally takes the parameter bias into account through their prior distributions.
-However, this also means that the results depend on the choice of prior parameter distributions.
+Results from the proposed framework depend on the choice of prior parameter distributions.